victorhgo/6.0002-Introduction-to-Computational-Thinking-and-Data-Science/PSet1/Solution A.md

 1. What were your results from compare_cow_transport_algorithms?
 Which algorithm runs faster?
 Why?

+The greedy heuristic runs faster because it requires less computation to find a result, which is not the optimal one but it's faster.
+In the other hand, brute force will analyse every possible combination possible to select the most optimal one, it sacrifices computation to return the most optimised output.

 2. Does the greedy algorithm return the optimal solution?
 Why/why not?
-3. Does the brute force algorithm return the optimal solution?
+Does the brute force algorithm return the optimal solution?
 Why/why not?

-TODO
+Both algorithm could transport every cow in only 6 trips, which means that both version are returning the most optimal solution for this particular cow's set.
+But if we increase the amount of cows, the brute force one will return the best result for analysing every possible combination and selecting the best.